Method Overloading in Java

 So, we perform method overloading to figure out the program quickly.

 Method overloading increases the readability of the program.

 Different ways to overload the method

-In java, Method Overloading is not possible by changing the return type of the method.
+In java, Method Overloading is not possible by changing the return type of the method only.

-2) Example of Method Overloading by changing data type of argument
+2) Method Overloading: changing data type of arguments

-In this example, we have created two overloaded methods that differs in data type.
-The first sum method receives two integer arguments and second sum method receives two double arguments.Test it Now
+In this example, we have created two methods that differs in data type.
+The first add method receives two integer arguments and second add method receives two double arguments.Test it Now

-Que) Why Method Overloaing is not possible by changing the return type of method?
+Q) Why Method Overloading is not possible by changing the return type of method only?

 Method Overloading and Type Promotion